tonywaiweb/tinymce-docs/migration-from-4.x/considerations.md

 ### Context Toolbars

-#### Changes between TinyMCE 4.x and Tiny 5.0:
+#### Changes between TinyMCE 4 and TinyMCE 5:

-* Buttons go before and after the input in TinyMCE 4.x.
+* Buttons go before and after the input in TinyMCE 4.
-* The `Ctrl+K` shortcut does nothing until the context toolbar is visible in TinyMCE 4.x.
+* The `Ctrl+K` shortcut does nothing until the context toolbar is visible in TinyMCE 4.
-* In Tiny 5.0, the pop animates to its new width.
+* In TinyMCE 5, the pop animates to its new width.
-* In TinyMCE 4.x., it is a URL input, so you get a popup and a browse button.
+* In TinyMCE 4, it is a URL input, so you get a popup and a browse button.

 ### Tables

-Changes between TinyMCE 4.x and Tiny 5.0:
+Changes between TinyMCE 4 and TinyMCE 5:

 * Styles text field has been removed from the advanced table of the dialogs.
 This simplifies the dialogs for users and gives the editor stricter control over the table styles which means we are better able to ensure the styles are correct.
 * Improved how styles are set and retrieved from tables, rows, and cells, so this should be more reliable now.
 * Shifted to using CSS more for styling, and therefore was able to remove a few legacy data attributes that we were configuring on tables/rows/cells which are no longer good practice to use.
 This makes the output HTML cleaner and more modern.
 * When opening a properties dialog with a single table/row/cell selected, the dialog will autofill with the relevant existing values.
-If you select multiple rows or cells and open the relevant properties dialog, TinyMCE 4.x will leave all the dialog fields blank.
-In Tiny 5.0, any fields which have the same values for all the selected rows or cells will autofill, and the fields which have no existing value or have differing values will be empty.
+If you select multiple rows or cells and open the relevant properties dialog, TinyMCE 4 will leave all the dialog fields blank.
+In TinyMCE 5, any fields which have the same values for all the selected rows or cells will autofill, and the fields which have no existing value or have differing values will be empty.
 * "Border" input field in the `tableprops` dialog is now called "Border width", for better clarity.

 ### Toolbar buttons

-Changes between TinyMCE 4.x and Tiny 5.0:
+Changes between TinyMCE 4 and TinyMCE 5:

 * The methods for adding toolbar buttons have been moved to a different part of the editor API.
 * `onclick` is now onAction, which is given `api` as an argument to give the user some helper functions.